bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="6.0625in"} -->

-I\'m going to resize the screen, and you go a little bit further down.
+I&apos;m going to resize the screen, and you go a little bit further down.
 And they have that kind of drop-down menu here.
 Still have the video, they talk about their reflexive layout.
 So, this is great and all, but what do you with it if you really like it?
 What you do is they always